Pol4720/mortality-ami-predictor/Tools/README.md

 - ✅ **Extensibility**: Easy to add new models, strategies, and features via registry pattern
 - ✅ **Better Organization**: No file > 500 lines, average ~100 lines per file
 - ✅ **Comprehensive Documentation**: 4+ guides including architecture, migration, and structure docs
+- ✅ **New Organized Structure**: All processed data, models, and plots centralized in `processed/` directory

 ### 📚 Documentation